Finn-Ko/IlhaProibidaPage/README.md

 The `docs` folder contains the documentation as html or md under `docs/[html, markdown]`.

+The `.idea` folder contains IDE project information which comes in handy if you use PyCharm.
 ## Contributions

 You are very welcome to help us out, by forking and creating a MR with new features or fixes. :)